Welcome to the PokerListings Poker Quiz

 Poker Quiz Question #1

-Q: What is the approximate winning chance for a pair of twos against ace-king if the players are all-in pre-flop?
+Q: What's the approximate winning chance for a pair against ace-king if two players are all-in pre-flop?

 Correct answer: 50%

-This applies to all pairs vs. two overcards although the odds change slightly if the cards are suited or connected as there are more opportunities for straights or flushes.
-This percentage does not take into account any cards that could hit one of the hands but have been folded by other players pre-flop.
+This applies to all pairs vs. two over cards.
+Although the odds change slightly if the cards are suited or connected as there are more opportunities for straights or flushes.
+This % does not take into account any cards that could hit but have been folded by other players pre-flop.

 Poker Quiz Question #2

-Q: Approximately how often do you get trips or better on the flop in Texas Holdem if you are dealt a pair?
+Q: Approximately how often do you get trips or better on the flop in Texas Holdem if you have a pair?

 Correct Answer: 12%

-(Note: Three-of-a-kind is also called “trips” but technically trips occur when you have one card of the three in your hole cards and the other two appear on the board.
-The question above is worded incorrectly).
+Note: Three-of-a-kind is referred to as “trips.”
+But technically trips occur when you have one card of the three in your hole cards and the other two appear on the board.
+Whereas three-of-a-kind is when you have a pair and hit the third on the board.
+So the question above is worded incorrectly.

 Poker Quiz Question #3

-Q: What is the approximate winning chance for a pair of aces against a pair of nines if the players are all-in pre-flop?
+Q: What's the winning chance for a pair of Aces against a pair of nines if two players are all-in pre-flop?

 Correct answer: 80%

+Yeah, you can go ahead and pat yourself on the back if you’re the player holding the over-pair.
 But, then again, the player who is dominated still has a 20% chance to win.
-That’s poker – even if you play the hand well and get the money in as a big favorite, you can always lose a hand.
+That’s poker.
+Even if you play the hand well and are a big favorite, you can always lose the hand.

 Poker Quiz Question #4

-Q: What is the name of the poker form where you are dealt five cards and can exchange them, but the best hand is the lowest possible and aces only count as low?
+Q: What's the poker form where you're dealt five cards and can exchange them, but the best hand is the lowest possible and aces only count as low?